axiom-crypto/halo2-lib/halo2-base/README.md

             ...

 ```
-In the case a breakpoint falls on the overlap between two circuits (such as chained addition of two values) the cells the breakpoint falls on must be copied to the next column and a new equality constraint enforced between the value of the cell in the old column and the copied cell in the new column.
-This prevents the circuit from being undersconstratined and preserves the equality constraint from the overlapping circuits.
+In the case a breakpoint falls on the overlap between two gates (such as chained addition of two values) the cells the breakpoint falls on must be copied to the next column and a new equality constraint enforced between the value of the cell in the old column and the copied cell in the new column.
+This prevents the circuit from being undersconstratined and preserves the equality constraint from the overlapping gates.
 ```rust ignore
 if (q && row_offset + 4 > max_rows) || row_offset >= max_rows - 1 {
     break_point.push(row_offset);